SteveBarnett/Speaker-Workshop/deck.md

 ---

 # Ohai! :wave:

-^ Speaking and workshop history
+^ Host intros
-Worst speaking mistake(s)
+Our Speaking and workshop history
-Doing this to (hopefully) help you get started
+Some of our worst speaking mistake(s) (keeping it humble, even pros mess up) Doing this workshop to hopefully get you started

 ---